jcm2606/HalcyonShaders/BUFFERS.md

 * A: Free.

 # colortex4
 Working buffer 0.
 Used to pass data between programs, usually for filtering.
-Any stored data can change through the pipeline.
+Any stored data can change throughout the pipeline.

 Format: RGBA16F.